Deep Cover (1992 film)

-Deep Cover is a 1992 American action thriller film starring Laurence Fishburne, Jeff Goldblum and Charles Martin Smith, and directed by veteran actor Bill Duke in his third directorial outing.
-The screenplay was written by Henry Bean and Academy Award-nominee Michael Tolkin.
+Deep Cover is a 1992 American crime film starring Laurence Fishburne as a cop who goes undercover to bring down a Los Angeles drug cartel.
+It was directed by Bill Duke based on a screenplay by Henry Bean and Michael Tolkin.
+Jeff Goldblum and Charles Martin Smith also feature.

-Fishburne plays a police officer who goes undercover in a sting operation in Los Angeles to bring down a West Coast drug cartel.
+Deep Cover was released in the United States on April 15, 1992, by New Line Cinema.
 The film received positive reviews, being likened by some critics to a modern film noir.
 It is also notable for its theme song of the same title, composed by Dr. Dre and released as his debut solo single, which also features then-newcomer Snoop Doggy Dogg making his studio debut.